SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/getting-started-efx32-ncp.md

 - Download Pre-built Firmware images, Refer to the [Matter Artifacts Page](/matter/<docspace-docleaf-version>/matter-prerequisites/matter-artifacts#rs9116-firmware) for pre-built firmware images for the Matter over Wi-Fi demo.

-- For Flashing the firmware images, Refer to [Flashing Firmware images to NCP](/matter/<docspace-docleaf-version>/matter-wifi-run-demo/loading-firmware-for-ncp-and-soc-boards#).
+- For Flashing the firmware images, Refer to [Flashing Firmware Images](/matter/<docspace-docleaf-version>/matter-wifi-run-demo/loading-firmware-for-ncp-and-soc-boards#).

 ## Installation of the Wi-Fi Software Tools and Packages